Ong Kim Seng: Early life

 An only child, Ong grew up in a kampung in Tiong Bahru under the care of his mother, Goh Choon Hoon.
 His father had died in 1952 when he was still young.
 To support the family, his mother worked as a washerwoman and grass cutter to put her son through school.
 Ong studied at Radin Mas Primary School in 1959 and later on at Pasir Panjang Secondary School.
 Ong had shown an interest in art since he was young but his mother had envisioned him becoming either a clerk or teacher with his education, than to have the ludicrous thought of becoming an artist.
 He began experimenting with painting, beginning with pastels and oil and moving onto watercolour painting in earnest since 1960.
 He then became a regular participant in a painting group at the Singapore River led by an artist, writer and lecturer Chia Wai Hon.

 Ong left school in 1962 and after that joined an advertising agency where he worked as a bill collector.
 He left the agency after four years and found his next job as a policeman at the British Naval Base in Sembawang.
 He lost his job in 1971 when the British withdrew their troops from Singapore.
 He subsequently worked as a welder at Pulau Bukom, a line technician at an electronics firm, National Semiconductor, and an audio-visual/graphic technician at the Colombo Plan Staff College for Technician Education.

 In his working life, he had never stopped painting.

 In 1974, Ong got his first opportunity to present his watercolor artworks at a group show with artists Wan Soon Kam and Tan Jeuy Lee at the Meyer Gallery, organised by gallery owner and arts patron Della Butcher.
+During this period, Ong also won first in the Port of Singapore Authority Artists' Encouragement Scheme Art Competition.
+This major break led the Maritime Museum to commissioned Ong to paint 'Historical Vessel' (Vessels owned by the East India Company voyaging to Singapore).
+This was the beginning of Ong's career as an artist whereby he started being more reputable in the art scene.

 When the College relocated to Manila in 1986, Ong decided to become a full-time professional artist in spite of having to care for an elderly mother, and being married with a wife and three children in tow.